Antique Washboard: From Laundry Time to Jam Sessions

 A simple household tool uncovered the legacy of Sara Martin

-And as I dug in, I uncovered an unexpected (at least to me) connection to music, a connection which ultimately led me to the vibrant world of jug bands and the story of a pretty bad-ass woman of history named Sara Martin (1884-1955).
+As I dug in, I uncovered an unexpected connection to music, one which ultimately led me to the vibrant world of jug bands and the story of a bad-ass woman of history named Sara Martin (1884-1955).

 A Practical Tool; A Musical Legacy